How do you choose the best hiking jacket when there are so many options? It depends on the type of hiking you do.

 What you Need in a Hiking Jacket

 First things first… What type of hiker are you?
 Do you hike in warm or cold weather?
 Is the area you hike in prone to rain or is it perhaps known for being windy?
-The climate in which you plan on hiking in makes a big difference in what you need and want from a hiking jacket.
-For instance, as I live in Europe, as a rule of thumb I keep one good quality and warm winter jacket for those snowy hikes I love to take in winter.
-And I keep one good lightweight, waterproof summer jacket that I will usually carry in summer not only to protect against wind or rain but also against UV rays.
+The climate in which you hike. in makes a big difference in what you need and want from a hiking jacket.

 I always recommend buying jackets that are more durable, even if you aren’t planning on hitting rugged terrain.
 You never know when your jacket will be put to the test on a trail.

 Recommended Reading: The Best Women’s Clothes for Hiking: A Guide to Everything you Need

 Rain Jackets for Hiking

 Having a good waterproof jacket is really important, especially when hiking in tropical and rainy areas.
 Keeping dry is really important as it can save you a lot of discomfort, including saving you from getting sick, which is something you really wouldn’t want while hiking.

 Rain jackets have to be resistant and durable and have to offer you good protection from the elements.
 They should also fit well and be lightweight enough to easily keep with you no matter where you are hiking.